+- NTT:

+- \ Nasmyth A: SOFI

+- \ Nasmyth B: EFOSC2

+- \ Nasmyth B: ULTRACAM

-- OB preparation tool: Since Period 104, Phase 2 observation preparation for all La Silla programmes is done via the p2 web-based tool. - Large Programmes: All ongoing Large Programmes at the 3.6-m telescope will be completed during Period 105.
-Therefore, Large Programme proposals for HARPS are encouraged. - NIRPS: the Front End Adaptive Optics and the Back End of the Near Infra-Red Planet Searcher are expected to be commissioned at the 3.6-m telescope during two runs in 2020 and early 2021.
-The installation of NIRPS is not expected to affect the operation of HARPS in Period 106. - The Visitor (Cassegrain) focus of the 3.6-m telescope is not offered during Period 106 due to the installation and commissioning of NIRPS.
-The possibility of offering this visitor focus will be re-evaluated in the future. - The installation and commissioning of SoXS the Son of X-SHOOTER is expected to start during Period 106.
-As a consequence, SOFI will be decommissioned one month beforehand. - ULTRACAM: This PI instrument is offered to the ESO community for up to 5% of the observing time at the NTT in Period 106.
-Large Programmes will not be accepted.
+- NIRPS: the Front End Adaptive Optics and the Back End of the Near Infra-Red Planet Searcher continues to be commissioned at the 3.6-m telescope in Period 109.
+The installation of NIRPS is not expected to affect the operation of HARPS in Period 109.

+- The Visitor (Cassegrain) focus of the 3.6-m telescope is not offered during Period 109 due to the installation and commissioning of NIRPS.
+The possibility of offering this visitor focus will be re-evaluated in the future.

+- ULTRACAM: This PI instrument is offered to the ESO community for up to 5% of the observing time at the NTT in Period 109.
 Operation of this PI instrument requires the presence of the instrument team, so ULTRACAM programmes will preferentially be scheduled contiguously on periods of several nights.
 For questions on the instrument and observation strategies, users shall contact the instrument PI, Prof. Vik Dhillon (vik.dhillon[AT]sheffield.ac.uk), at least two weeks prior to submitting their proposal.

 The ULTRACAM consortium is committed to support the PIs and observers from the ESO community that have been awarded telescope time with ULTRACAM.
 The ULTRACAM team will support the execution of the observations and the subsequent data reduction to allow the scientific exploitation of the data obtained with ULTRACAM.
-Proposers must check that their planned observations do not duplicate any protected targets specified for ULTRACAM in the Period 106 GTO target protection webpages.
+Proposers must check that their planned observations do not duplicate any protected targets specified for ULTRACAM in the Period 109 GTO target protection webpages.